SAP/ui5-tooling-extensions/packages/middleware-code-coverage/README.md

 ### Custom Integration

-Below is an example of a sample scenario to integrate UI5 Middleware Instrumentation.
+Below is an example of a sample scenario to integrate UI5 Middleware Code Coverage.

 ```js
 // A module in the browser